 Explore the five elements of the Framework in depth and discover practical strategies and resources for building positive, safe, inclusive and respectful learning communities where wellbeing can flourish.

 This course explains the important relationship between wellbeing and learning.
 It explores the Australian Student Wellbeing Framework in depth, providing practical strategies, resources and references to help you build positive, safe, inclusive and respectful learning communities.

 This practical course supports educators wanting to investigate the why and how of using evidence to evaluate their current programs and approaches in relation to student wellbeing and learning outcomes.

 Educators with a strong sense of wellbeing are more able to support the health and wellbeing of their colleagues and students, and to deliver the best possible learning outcomes for all.

-These courses focus on specific topics such as resilient and inclusive classrooms, alcohol and other drugs, and online safety.
+These courses focus on specific topics such as building student resilience, alcohol and other drugs, and online safety.
 They support the building of positive, safe, inclusive and respectful learning communities.

 These courses are designed to help schools uphold legal obligations under the Disability Discrimination Act 1992 (DDA) and the Disability Standards for Education 2005 (the Standards), which focus on providing fair access to education for students with disability.